Construction is now underway on our new Conservation Center, with hopes of being open in Spring, 2024.

 Parks & Facilities

 The Madison County Conservation Board welcomes you!

 Madison County is teaming with wildlife and richly blessed with natural resources.
 We hope you have the opportunity to visit and enjoy the historic Covered Bridges, densely wooded river valleys, majestic limestone bluffs and gently rolling grasslands.
-The Madison County Conservation Board is responsible for managing our 13 County Parks that are located primarily in rural areas throughout the county.
+The Madison County Conservation Board is responsible for managing our 17 County Parks that are located primarily in rural areas throughout the county.
 Recreational opportunities abound!
-Individual parks range from full utility camping and shelter facilities to undeveloped natural areas.
+Individual parks range from modern camping and shelter facilities to undeveloped natural areas.
 Handicapped accessible facilities are provided in nearly every park.

 Special Events & Programs

 Subscribe to the Old Oaks Blog and watch the events posted on our Madison County Conservation Board Facebook page for up-to-date information about environmental education programs, family outings, updates, photos and fun facts about Madison County and Iowa’s natural resources, plant and animals!

 Four unique river systems meander through the County from west to east – North River, Middle River, Grand River and Clanton Creek.
 Catfish, Iowa’s most popular game fish, are readily caught in the rivers, not to mention the excellent pan fishing to be found in the numerous small reservoirs and hundreds of small privately owned farm ponds.
 The quality of deer, turkey, pheasant and other upland game hunting in Madison County is second to none.
 The majority of park land managed by the Conservation Board is designated as natural resource areas (open to hunting), which remain largely undeveloped to protect the integrity and quality of the woodlands, prairie, rivers, wetlands and wildlife found within the park boundaries.

 Location & Access